ATV & Off-roading

-Once known as a place of death and misery to the Spanish explorers in the 1700’s, now the Dunes are where many Yumans and out-of-towners head to have a blast off-roading and camping.
+Rent an ATV, RZR, or side-by-side and hit the dunes near Yuma, Arizona.
+The Dunes are where many Yumans and out-of-towners head to have a blast off-roading and camping.
 On major winter holidays, as many as 150,000 people visit in a single weekend.
 Now called Imperial Sand Dunes Recreational Area, this six-mile wide by 42-mile long stretch of Dunes is among the six largest deep sand dunes in the country for ATV’ers and off-road enthusiasts.

-If you’re visiting and you want to get out in the sand on your own, you can rent an ATV, Razor or Rhino and join in on the fun.
+If you’re visiting and you want to get out in the sand on your own, you can rent an ATV or Rhino and join in on the fun, or if you would like to purchase an off-road vehicle, try visiting Liberty Motorsports for the latest and greatest in outdoor recreation.

 Vehicle camping is permitted in all areas open to vehicle use, with sites available on a first-come, first-served basis.
 The two main camping areas are Buttercup, Midway and Gray's Well campgrounds along Gray's Well Road south of Interstate 8 and Gecko and Roadrunner campgrounds along Gecko Road south of Highway 78.
 All offer parking pads, toilets and trash facilities.